 Using savings bonds for higher education savings has become less attractive with the introduction of Section 529 college savings plans, but they do still hold some advantages.
 Owners can redeem EE and I bonds issued after 1989 without being subject to federal tax on the interest if the funds are used for qualified higher education expenses.

 You must be at least 24 years old on the first day of the month in which you purchased the bond to qualify.
 Bonds must be registered in your name.
 Your child can be listed as a beneficiary but not as co-owner if the bond is for your child.

 The IRS also imposes income limitations affecting when this tax exclusion can be claimed.
 See IRS Form 8815 for current income limits.

 When Are Savings Bonds Appropriate Investments?

 U.S. savings bonds are certainly a safe way to save money, but be sure you’re putting money into bonds for the right reasons.
-Remember, the interest rates can be higher than a typical savings account, but there can be some liquidity concerns to contend with.
-If there's a chance that you might need access to the money inside of a year, this could present a problem.
+Remember, the interest rates can be higher than a typical savings account, but there can be some liquidity concerns.
+If there's a chance you might need access to the money inside of a year, this could present a problem.

 Savings bonds should not make up a significant portion of your long-term savings.
 The interest earned is quite low compared to other long-term investments like stocks held in your retirement accounts.
-Stocks historically return about 10 percent a year over time, so solely investing in savings bonds probably will not yield the best results.
+Stocks historically return about 10 percent a year over time, so solely investing in savings bonds will not likely yield the best results.